HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### Driver changes

-Various interactions in the driver need adjustments to move away from MLMD.
+Various interactions in the Driver need adjustments to move away from MLMD.
 The key change involves transitioning from creating Executions to creating Tasks.

-In the pipeline, the `ROOT_DAG` driver currently passes an `execution_id` flag to subsequent drivers.
+In the pipeline, the `ROOT_DAG` Driver currently passes an `execution_id` flag to subsequent drivers.
 This needs to be updated to pass `parent_task_id` instead.
-Downstream driver tasks will continue to propagate their corresponding tasks as `parent_task_id` as well.
+Downstream Driver tasks will continue to propagate their corresponding tasks as `parent_task_id` as well.

 Multiple control flows involving execution creation and management exist.
 These are detailed in the sections below.

 #### Control Flows

-The KFP driver component creates and manages different types of executions during pipeline execution.
+The KFP Driver component creates and manages different types of executions during pipeline execution.
 These executions follow two main patterns:

 **DagExecution**